Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 ### Trusted Foundry Program

 As part of the supply chain management, the supply of hardware must be also be reviewed.
-The **DoD** (US Department of Defense) created the **Trusted Foundry Program** for their micro-processor supply.
+The **DoD** (US Department of Defense) created the **Trusted Foundry Program** for their microprocessor supply.
-It is a micro-processor manufacturing utility operated by the DoD and part of a validated supply chain.
+It is a microprocessor manufacturing utility operated by the DoD and part of a validated supply chain.

 ### Hardware Root of Trust (ROT)